sijen/rajesh/README.md

 # GUIDE TO FOLLOW
+1 clone it or download it
-open folder and double click index.html
+2 open folder and double click index.html

 ## DEMO OF THE PROJECT
 https://sijen.github.io/rajesh